Virginia Army National Guard: British Colonial Militia

-When the first English colonists arrived in America they brought with them an existing militia system developed over centuries.
-Britain, being an island nation, never had a need to have large standing armies like the countries of mainland Europe.
+When the first English colonists arrived in North America they brought with them an existing militia system developed over centuries.
+Great Britain, being an island nation, never had a need to have large standing armies like the countries of mainland Europe.
 The only threats had to come by sea and in the days of wind-powered ships there was always forewarning, such as during the Spanish Armada in 1588.
 To be prepared to meet impending threats all men within each county (which usually made up one or more regiments) were required to "muster" or "mobilize" a day or two each year so their names could be entered on the rolls and they could at least familiarize themselves with weapons, usually furnished by the government, stored in a common location called an "armory."
 The commanders of each of these regiments were the high-born men of the county, often lords of noble birth.
 The men were told they were expected to turn out when called for an emergency but in reality they were still civilian farmers or shop keepers and only part-time soldiers.
 Once the crisis passed they returned to their homes and trades.
 This was the system brought over from England.
 It was modified once the English arrived because there were constant threats for local natives and Spanish raiders.
 So part of the militia had to always be armed and in readiness in case of sudden attack.